Himolde-IBE110/Labs/README.md

 ```
 ## HTTP
 The World Wide Web is about communication between web clients and web servers.
 Clients are often browsers (Chrome, Brave, Safari), but they can be any type of program or device.
 Servers are always on computers that serve the requests received from the clients.
-Communication between clients and servers is done by requests and responses:
+Communication between clients and servers is done by requests and responses (it is called a request–response protocol in the client–server computing model):

 - A client (a browser) sends an HTTP request to the web
 - An web server receives the request